As a voluntary organisation we need your help.

 We believe that everyone has something unique to offer and our volunteers come from all ages, ethnicities, occupations and regions of New Zealand.

 There are many valuable ways you can contribute.
-We’re always looking for volunteers to help with administrative tasks and data entry in our Auckland office or help with design and editing, research projects, event coordination, fundraising, the cleaning of equipment and a whole lot more.
-Length of opportunities can be anything from a few hours one off to 1 day to a week.
+We’re always looking for volunteers to help with administrative tasks, data entry, help with design and editing, research projects, event coordination, fundraising, the cleaning of equipment and a whole lot more.
+Length of opportunities can be anything from a few hours one-off or regular to 1 day to a week.

 You may have many other ideas about how to get involved and make a real difference.
 If you’d like to become a Project Jonah volunteer, please get in touch, we’d love to hear from you.